jch5913/API_Data_To_DB/README.md

 To run this program, an API key from AlphaVantage is needed (https://www.alphavantage.co/support/#api-key).
 The free API key gives access to non-premium APIs only, and limits to 25 API requests per day.
 Save API key in settings.ini, under api_key.

-To run the program in Python environment, download the source_codes folder.
+To run the program, download the source_codes folder.
 For reference, I use Python 3.13.

-To run the program without Python, download the executable folder.